Post-Baccalaureate Certificate in History

 - Individuals who are interested in graduate work in history but aren’t ready to fully commit to a graduate program.

 A prior MA is not required for admission.
 However, state law mandates that dual credit and community college teachers hold an MA in any field AND 18 hours in the subject they are teaching.
-Our Graduate Certificate Program in History meets the 18-hour requirement to teach history.
+Our certificate program meets the 18-hour requirement to teach history.
 If you do not hold a master’s degree and are interested in teaching history in either the community college or dual credit classroom, please visit our MA in History program page.

 Choose your own courses